naomi-henderson/cmip6hack-DataCleaning/README.md

 ## This Project

 Part 1.
 Turning the ES-DOC Errata Search into a database in python to quickly identify and isolate troublesome data.
 This involves parsing the online search tool to obtain a spreadsheet of issues, current status and list of affected files.
 The spreadsheet uses the same keywords as the catalogs, which allows for easy identification.
+See [ES-DOC-retrieve.ipynb](https://github.com/naomi-henderson/cmip6hack-DataCleaning/blob/master/notebooks/ES-DOC-retrieve.ipynb)
 ![es-doc 2 pandas](assets/esdoc-pandas.png)

 Part 2.
 Constructing a new database for collecting common issues and solutions going forward from here.
 Includes @naomi-henderson dataset of exceptions when concatenating the netcdf files in time to create the zarr stores for Googel Cloud Storage.
+See [Exceptions.ipynb](https://github.com/naomi-henderson/cmip6hack-DataCleaning/blob/master/notebooks/Exceptions.ipynb)

 Part 3.
 Incorporating preprocessing into `intake-esm` to process the various model-dependent coordinates in such a way that we can easily use model independent analysis methods. (@jbusecke)